rotmanben/cashaddr-bch-testnet/README.md

 ## About the Codec

-Cashaddr is a base32-based encoding scheme designed to encode a hash digest and hash type which describes the use case for the hash.
-The hash is an arbitrary sequence of either 20, 24, 28, 32, 40, 48, 56, or 64 bytes.
-The cashaddr format represents this information as a string which consists of 2
+Cashaddr is a base32-based encoding scheme designed to encode a [hash digest](https://en.wikipedia.org/wiki/Hash_function) and hash type which describes the use case for the hash, as a string.
+A cashaddr string consists of 2 distinct parts separated by a colon (`:`) in the following order:

-parts: an arbitrary user-defined prefix, and a base32-encoded representation of the hash, hash type, hash length, and a checksum which checks both the hash payload and the user prefix.
+1. An arbitrary user-defined prefix, sometimes referred to as the "human-readable prefix", the semantics of which are up to the application using cashaddr
+2. A binary payload which is encoded as a [base32](https://en.wikipedia.org/wiki/Base32) string using a specific alphabet.
+This payload contains the following fields:
+    1. Hash type: one of 16 values which describe the intended use-case for the hash
+    2. Hash length: one of 8 numeric values which describe the length of the hash.
+Used in verifying cashaddr string
+    3. The hash itself, which is an arbitrary sequence of 20, 24, 28, 32, 40,
+       48, 56, or 64 bytes
+    4. A 40-bit checksum which checks the entire cashaddr, including the user-defined prefix.

+Together with the length field, the checksum provides extremely strong assurance that a received cashaddr string was not corrupted in transmission.

+Currently, the only widespread use of cashaddr is for encoding Bitcoin Cash addresses, but its design feautres make it attractive as general-purpose text codec for hashes.

 For details, see the [cashaddr spec](https://github.com/bitcoincashorg/bitcoincash.org/blob/master/spec/cashaddr.md)

 ## Attribution